sai-3000/IPL2024-NRR-Calculator/README.md

 ## Credits

-This project is created by [Your Name] and is inspired by the Net Run Rate calculation used in cricket tournaments like the Indian Premier League (IPL).
+This project is created by Sai Smaran Panda and is inspired by the Net Run Rate calculation used in cricket tournaments like the Indian Premier League (IPL).

 ## License